Federated Credential Management API updates

 - The

-. - The requests to IdP now include a
+id_token_endpointin the "config file" is renamed toid_assertion_endpoint. - The requests to IdP now include a

-header instead of aSec-FedCM-CSRF: ?1
+Sec-Fetch-Dest: webidentityheader instead of aSec-FedCM-CSRF: ?1header.

 Chrome 105 (August 2022)